dacostadacosta/power-outage-analysis/README.md

 ## Hypothesis Testing

-Null Hypothesis:
+**Null Hypothesis:**
 Outage duration has the same distribution across all climate regions.

-Alternative Hypothesis:
+**Alternative Hypothesis:**
 At least one climate region has a different outage duration distribution.

-Test Statistic:
+**Test Statistic:**
 The difference between the maximum and minimum median outage duration across climate regions.
 The median is used since outage duration is highly skewed.

-Significance Level:
+**Significance Level:**
 α = 0.05.

-Method:
+**Method:**
-We use a permutation test by shuffling climate region labels to approximate the null distribution.
-This tests whether climate region is associated with outage duration.
+We use a permutation test by shuffling `CLIMATE.REGION` labels to approximate the null distribution.
+This tests whether climate region is associated with `OUTAGE.DURATION (mins)`.

-Results and Conclusion:
+**Results and Conclusion:**
 The observed statistic is 3060.5 minutes with a p-value of 0.0015.
-Since the p-value is below 0.05, we reject the null hypothesis in favor of the alternate.
+Since the p-value is below 0.05, we reject the null hypothesis in favor of the alternative.
 This suggests that outage duration differs across climate regions, though this result reflects association only.

 ## Framing a Prediction Problem